fluent/fluentd-docs-gitbook/deployment/high-availability.md

   is the most desirable.

-If the system "**can't lose a single event**", and must also transfer "**exactly once**", then the system must stop ingesting events when it runs out of write capacity.
+If the system "**can't lose a single event**" and must also transfer "**exactly once**", then the system must stop ingesting events when it runs out of write capacity.
 The proper approach would be to use synchronous logging and return errors when the event cannot be accepted.

-That's why Fluentd provides '**at most once**' and '**at least once**' transfers.
+That's why Fluentd provides "**at most once**" and "**at least once**" transfers.
 To collect massive amounts of data without impacting application performance, a data logger must transfer data asynchronously.
 This improves performance at the cost of potential delivery failures.

 However, most failure scenarios are preventable.
 The following sections describe how to set up Fluentd's topology for high-availability.